Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Optimality Domains and Asymptotic Behaviors

 As the number of revolutions for the Lambert arc is fixed ($N = 0$ in the current work), the limit $\tof\rightarrow\infty$ implies that the transfer arc asymptotically approaches a parabolic trajectory with respect to the central celestial body, i.e.,

 Compared to Eq. \eqref{eq:la}, the dependency on $\tof$ is omitted as $\tof \rightarrow \infty$.
 Thus, optimal families initiate (or terminate) at pairs of $\ma{1}, \ma{2}$ where the cost $J$ constructed with parabolic arcs, is locally stationary; the velocities $\vella{1}$ and $\vella{2}$ may be constructed semi-analytically following the process detailed in \hyperref[app:parabola]{Appendix C}.
 Note that while the time-dependence is removed, the parabolic Lambert arcs retain dependencies on the geometric parameter, $d_1$.
 Figures \ref{fig:tinf_short} and \ref{fig:tinf_long} present numerical experiments for short and long transfers, respectively, using the baseline scenario from Table \ref{table:sample_orbits_first}.
 In Figs. \ref{fig:tinf_short_m1m2.png} and \ref{fig:tinf_long_m1m2.png}, contour plots are generated with a representatively large time-of-flight value of $\tof = 25\cdot10^3$ seconds\footnote{For the baseline scenario, this value corresponds to approximately $2.5\,P_1$ (or $3.5\,P_2$), where $P_{1}$ and $P_{2}$ denote the orbital periods of the departure and arrival orbits.
 The specific choice is empirical; any comparably large value yields qualitatively identical contour structures, consistent with the asymptotic convergence toward the parabolic limit.} to approximate the behavior of $\tof \rightarrow \infty$.
 For comparison, Figs. \ref{fig:tinf_short_m1m2_analytic.png} and \ref{fig:tinf_long_m1m2_analytic.png} display the contours derived analytically using parabolic Lambert arcs via the process in \hyperref[app:parabola]{Appendix C}.
-The identified extremals are summarized in Table \ref{table:tinf}.
-In denoting each asymptotic case of the optimal Lambert families, the following notation is introduced,
+The identified extremals are summarized in Table \ref{table:tinf}. \taken{A noteworthy observation is that, within this asymptotic limit, the short-transfer extremals are exclusively saddle points, whereas the long-transfer case additionally admits minima and a maximum (Table~\ref{table:tinf}).
+Whether this asymmetry is specific to the present geometry or reflects a more general property warrants further investigation.} In denoting each asymptotic case of the optimal Lambert families, the following notation is introduced,

 where $a$ ($\in\left\{\mathrm{s}, \mathrm{l}\right\}$) denotes the short and long transfer scenarios.
 The optimality is classified in $b$ with $m, M, \sigma$ signifying the local minimum, maximum, and saddle, respectively.
 Finally, $c \geq 1$ is the index to enumerate multiple cases under the same category.
 Two sample Lambert arcs are illustrated in Fig. \ref{fig:tinf_lambert_arc}.
 Crucially, although a finite $\tof$ is selected for the numerical plots, the topological structures persist as they asymptotically approach the parabolic limit.
 Consequently, the extrema identified in this parabolic limit (Table \ref{table:tinf}) are not merely theoretical curiosities; they serve as robust initial seeds for the continuation process described in Section \ref{sec:cont_scheme}.
 By initializing at these asymptotic solutions, the optimal families can be systematically traced from the $\tof \rightarrow\infty$ regime back into the finite time-of-flight domain.